 For rechargeable devices that utilize our receiver technology, the technology may be embedded in a sleeve, case or other enclosure.
 For example, products such as remote controls or toys equipped with replaceable AA size or other batteries would need to be outfitted with enhanced batteries and other hardware enabling the devices to be rechargeable by our system.
 In each case, an end user would be required to retrofit the device with a receiver and may be required to upgrade the battery technology used with the device (unless, for example, compatible battery technology and a receiver are built into the device).
-These additional steps and expenses may offset the convenience for users and discourage customers from licensing our technology.
-Such factors may inhibit adoption of our technology, which could harm our business.
-We have not developed an enhanced battery for use in devices with our technology, and our ability to enable use of our technology with devices that require an enhanced battery will depend on our ability to develop a commercial version of such a battery that could be manufactured at a reasonable cost.
+These additional steps and expenses may offset the convenience for users and discourage customers from licensing our technology, and our ability to enable use of our technology with devices that require an enhanced battery will depend on our ability to develop a commercial version of such a battery that could be manufactured at a reasonable cost.
 If a commercially practicable enhanced battery of this nature is not developed, our business could be harmed, and we may need to change our strategy and target markets.